grafana/grafana-operator/docs/docs/planning/proposals/003-grafanaserviceaccount-crd.md

 * As an administrator of a Grafana instance, I want to create a service account for it
 * As a developer requiring a Grafana service account, I want to create a service account on demand per application
-* As a security concious SRE, I want to ensure nobody can compromise a Grafana instance through the Grafana operator
+* As a security conscious SRE, I want to ensure nobody can compromise a Grafana instance through the Grafana operator

 ## Verification